michaeldayreads/reference/tmux.md

 `tmux detach`  detach from the session you are in

 `tmux rename-session -t old_name new_name`
+OR
+`tmux rename-session new_name` if you are in a session and wish to rename that session.

 `tmux kill-session -t session-name` end session entirely
 `killall tmux` end all sessions